Mukaram01/industrial_robotics_simulation_platform/README.md

   - Error simulation for robustness testing
   - Data export for analysis and reporting

+7. **Concurrency Improvements**
+  - All ROS 2 nodes now run under the `MultiThreadedExecutor`
+  - Image processing intensive nodes use worker threads for faster response

 ## UR5 Mesh Assets

 The `ur5_robot_description` package references UR5 mesh files which are not